 In our department, patient care is based on teamwork.
 Upon the arrival of a patient, a medical team is formed under the supervision of the attending physician, comprising an attending nurse, a clinical psychologist, and the attending physician.
 The team can also include an occupational therapist and a social worker.
 If necessary and with the patient’s consent, family members of the patient may also be included in the team.

 In addition to medical treatment, psychotherapy plays an important role in the treatment of mental disorders.

-Alongside medications, psychotherapy plays an important part in treating psychiatric problems.
-Psychotherapy is indicated in the case of light and moderate psychological and behavioural disorders as well as for many somatic and neurological diseases, where there is evidence that psychological factors played a role in causing, supporting and treating the patent’s problems.
+Psychotherapy is indicated for the treatment of psychiatric and behavioural disorders as well as for many somatic and neurological disorders where there is evidence of psychological factors involved in the onset, persistence, and treatment of the patient’s problems.

 The Department of General Psychiatry of the North Estonia Medical Centre provides individual psychotherapy, group psychotherapy, and occupational therapy.